ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 Previewing the results of using tags
 ------------------------------------

-Especially when you run a role or playbook someone else has written or edited, you may not know which tasks have which tags, or which tags exist at all.
+When you run a role or playbook, you might not know or remember which tasks have which tags, or which tags exist at all.
 Ansible offers two command-line flags for :ref:`ansible-playbook` that help you manage tagged playbooks:

 * ``--list-tags`` - generate a list of available tags
 * ``--list-tasks`` - when used with ``--tags tagname`` or ``--skip-tags tagname``, generate a preview of tagged tasks